Canadian Cookbooks Online

 - Culinary Landmarks, or Half-hours with Sault Ste.
 Marie housewives, 3rd ed.
 (Sault Ste Marie, 1909, Driver O84.1).
 Digitization sponsored by Elizabeth Driver.

-- The Canadian Cookbook by Nellie Lyle Pattison (Toronto, 1925 edition [first published 1923]).
+- The Canadian Cookbook by Nellie Lyle Pattison (Toronto, 1925 edition [first published 1923], Driver O506.3).
 Available via Culinaria (University of Alberta).

-- 350 recettes de cuisine des écoles menagères provincials by Jeanne Anctil (Montreal, 1924, Driver Q73.3).
+- 350 recettes de cuisine des écoles menagères provincials by Jeanne Anctil (Montréal, 1924, Driver Q73.3).
 Digitization sponsored by Amy Scott.